-This draft ESR describes and documents the Class EA process undertaken for the planning of the proposed project.
-The information contained within this ESR consists of the following:
+The draft ESR described and documented the Class EA process undertaken for the planning of the proposed Project.
+The information contained within the ESR included:

 - a.
-Name and description of the proposed project (section 1); - b.
-A description of the need for the proposed project (section 1.1); - c.
-A description of the alternatives to the undertaking and the preferred alternative (section 1.4); - d.
-A description of a study area for the proposed project and the existing environment (section 3); - e.
-A description of the potential environmental effects (positive and negative) (section 7); - f.
+Name and description of the proposed Project (section 1); - b.
+A description of the need for the proposed Project (section 1.1); - A description of the alternatives to the undertaking and the preferred alternative (section 1.4); - d.
+A description of a study area for the proposed Project and the existing environment (section 3); - A description of the potential environmental effects (positive and negative) (section 7); - f.
 A description of the alternative methods considered for the project (section 5.1); - g.
 A description of the preferred alternative (section 5.2); - h.
-A description of the consultation that was undertaken (section 4) - i.
-A description of other applicable permits and approvals required for the proposed project (section 1.5.3); - j.
+A description of the consultation that was undertaken (section 4) - A description of other applicable permits and approvals required for the proposed Project (section 1.5.3); - j.
 A description of mitigation measures and predicted net effects (section 7); and - k.
 A description of any required environmental monitoring (section 8).

-Upon completion of the draft ESR, a Final Notification (i.e. Notice of Completion) is to be distributed to all interested parties including: First Nations and Métis communities, government officials and agencies, and potentially affected and interested persons to advise that the report is complete and the review period is commencing.
+Upon completion of the draft ESR, a Final Notification (i.e. Notice of Completion) was distributed to all interested parties including: First Nations and Métis communities, government officials and agencies, and potentially affected and interested persons to advise that the draft ESR was complete and that the 30-day review period was commencing.
 Details regarding the Final Notification and the draft ESR review period can be found in section 4.8.

-Issues and concerns received by Hydro One during the draft ESR review period will be recognized, considered, addressed and documented.
-The final ESR will be prepared for the proposed project in accordance with the Class EA process.
-Upon completion of the Class
+Issues and concerns received by Hydro One during the draft ESR review period have been recognized, considered, addressed and documented.
+This final ESR has been prepared for the proposed Project in accordance with the Class EA process.
+Upon completion of the

-EA process, the final ESR will be filed with the MOECC.
+Class EA process, this final ESR was filed with the MOECC on April 28, 2017.
 Copies of the report will also be forwarded to any organization or individual upon request.